wenh123/depth-reader-js/README.md

     npm install -g grunt-cli node-gyp
     npm install

-Rebuild the minified release after your changes have been tested:
+Rebuild the minified release after your changes have been tested, and then submit a pull request:

     grunt build